directus/directus/.changeset/serious-mangos-tease.md

 '@directus/memory': minor
 ---

-Added `clear` method to cache implementations
+Added new `clear` method to cache implementations